 10. Car Seats: Bring Your Own

 If you’re renting a car or traveling on a small group tour, you’ll need to bring a car seat or booster seat for your kids.
 We’ve done several trips when the kids were younger that we hauled around a car seat.
-It was not fun but felt better about the kids being safe.
+It was not fun but felt better about the kids being safe to travel.
 As they were older, a smaller booster seat was much easier to bring with us as we traveled.

 11. Turkish food for kids